 After the demolition of Chernihiv fortress in the 19th century, the area was turned into a park.
 12 cast iron cannons of the 17th century are placed there.
 They are considered a hallmark of the city.
 Preobrazhenskaya Street, 1.

 The City Garden (central park).
-The park has a summer theater, rides, circus, and fountains.
-Throughout the year, it is a place of various cultural events and festivals.
+The park has a summer theater, rides, circus, and several fountains.
+Throughout the year, it is the place of various cultural events and festivals.
 Shevchenko Street, 59.

-Lights and music fountain.
+The Lights and Music Fountain.
 On August 24, 2008, a fountain with lights and music was opened in the city.
 It is operated by a special computer program which adjusts streams of water, music and light.

 The fountain was built on donations.
 Chernihiv fountain differs from the like in Ukraine by its unique bowl, the rim of which has broken forms.